 With good care and cleaning, your appliance will retain its appearance and remain fully functional for a long time to come.
 This will tell you how to remove the appliance door and clean it.

 Removing and fitting the appliance door

-For cleaning purposes and to remove the door panels, you can detach the appliance door.
+To clean the door panels, you can detach the appliance door.